Unity Cloud Frequently Asked Questions

 What is Unity Asset Manager?

-Unity Asset Manager, currently in beta, is a digital asset management system tailored for the rigors of 3D asset creation, embedded directly in the Unity Cloud dashboard.
++Unity Asset Manager is a digital asset management (DAM) system tailored for the rigors of 3D asset creation, embedded directly in the Unity Cloud Dashboard.
+With Unity Asset Manager, you can:

-• Store assets in Unity Cloud storage (included capacity according to your subscription)
+- Store assets in Unity Cloud storage (included capacity according to your subscription)

-• Build your own integration with APIs and SDKs
+- Build your own integration with APIs and SDKs

 Is Unity Asset Manager only for Unity customers?

-Asset Manager is engine-agnostic and anyone can get started by logging in with your existing Unity credentials or creating a Unity Cloud account.
+Anyone can get started by logging in with your Unity ID or by creating a Unity Cloud account.

 How do I get started with Unity Asset Manager?